samthor/redirects-yaml/README.md

 buildRedirects(parsedYaml.redirects, checker);
 ```

+In the above example, if you request "/test/foo", your checker will be called with "/target1/foo/" and then "/target2/sub/foo/".
-The first matching pathname will be returned.
+The first matching pathname (where you return `true`) will be returned.

 ⚠️ If any target is a https:// or http:// URL, it will always be returned, without being passed to the checker.